quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part31_Conclusions.md

 ---

 #### Policy Parameterization and Prior Knowledge
-Background context: The choice of policy parameterization can inject prior knowledge about the desired form of the policy into a reinforcement learning system, which is often crucial for using a policy-based method over action-value methods like \(\epsilon\)-greedy.
+Background context: The choice of policy parameterization can inject prior knowledge about the desired form of the policy into a reinforcement learning system, which is often crucial for using a policy-based method over action-value methods like $\epsilon$-greedy.

 :p What is the importance of policy parameterization in reinforcement learning?
 ??x